petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/advanced-web-content-api.md

 ## Patch the Web Content Article

-Use the `PATCH` HTTP method with the `StructuredContent` service to partially update the original article information.
+Use the `PATCH` HTTP method with the `StructuredContent` service to update the original article information partially.
 The `StructuredContents_PATCH_ById` script uses the article and structure identifiers to replace the article's title with `Charlie`.

 | Method | Service             | Endpoint                                          |
 |:-------|:--------------------|:--------------------------------------------------|